Richard Vedvik, KJWW Engineering & Daniel Winter, Faith Technologies

 Articles 700, 701, and 702 sometimes are confused.
 Looking at them in terms of increasing levels of importance, Article 702 is optional and usually used purely for backing up utility power, but not for life safety.
 Examples of optional standby systems include data centers or a commercial business resulting in discomfort, serious interruption of a process, or damage to a product.
 Article 701 covers issues associated with preventing hindrance of life-saving measures—for example, firefighting, ventilation, and smoke-removal systems.
 Article 700 covers issues associated with preventing loss of life.
 Examples are egress lighting, fire alarms, and fire pumps.

-Environmental design considerations
+Ventilation design considerations

 Typically, emergency and standby generators are not deployed in ideal environments.
 Engineers must devise practical, actionable methods to deal with the environment in which generators are installed.
 The issues that must be dealt with include the general environment, ventilation, exhaust, fuel, acoustical, electrical clearances, locations, installation, and removal considerations.